zuje123/sgl-kernel-npu_fork/README.md

 ### Low-latency kernels with pure HCCS

-We test normal kernels on A3 384 SuperPOD.
+We test low-latency kernels on A3 384 SuperPOD.
 And we follow a typical DeepSeek-V3/R1 production setting (128 tokens per batch, 7168 hidden, top-8 experts, INT8 dispatching and BF16 combining).

 | Dispatch #EP | Latency | Bandwidth      | Combine #EP | Latency | Bandwidth       |
 | ------------ | ------- | -------------- | ----------- | ------- | --------------- |